TypeStrong/ts-node/README.md

 ### Programmatic Only Options

-* `transformers` An array of transformers to pass to TypeScript
+* `transformers` An object with transformers to pass to TypeScript
+* `programTransformers` A function that accepts a program and return and object with transformers to pass to TypeScript.
+Not available with `transpileOnly` flag
 * `readFile` Custom TypeScript-compatible file reading function
 * `fileExists` Custom TypeScript-compatible file existence function